 Other women like Harjot touched on how to remove CJS barriers such as "fear of police."
 Harjot and Emann discussed how people are less likely to approach police officers, but there should be opportunities for police officers or volunteers from the South Asian community who can speak the language to be present in police stations and the "Gurdwara" [temple] every Sunday to answer any questions.
 Likewise Emann said there is a need to hire more South Asian people who understand the culture, but also "Punjabi, Hindi or Urdu, [because] these are the basic languages.
-I know elder abuse is common too, and these elders can't understand or speak to authorities, however, her daughter wanted to tell police officers everything when they intervened in her situation, but none of them spoke the same language as them.
+I know elder abuse is common too, and these elders can't understand or speak English, but there is nobody available to help them."
+Emann was reluctant to speak to authorities, however, her daughter wanted to tell police officers everything when they intervened in her situation, but none of them spoke the same language as them.
 Thus, Emann argues that there is a strong need to "hire more people with the same language skills from the community."
 There tends to be few experienced and trained interpreters for Edmonton Police Services